discordeno/discordeno/.github/CONTRIBUTING.md

 ## Types Guide

-- Must use snake case (according to Discord API).
+- Must use camel case (same property name as in the docs just in camel case).
 - Each field or property must be accompanied with a reasonable JSDoc comment right above its type definition.
-- The name of the type must be prefixed with `Discord`.
 - Must be placed inside of the types module (in `src/types` directory).

 Example: